aiidateam/aiida-core/docs/source/installation.rst

 ..
 If you want to use postgreSQL, use a version greater than 9.1
 ..   (the greatest that your distribution supports).

-Additional Bash Configuration For Aiida
+Additional bash configuration for AiiDA
 ---------------------------------------

-PATH Settings
+PATH settings
 ^^^^^^^^^^^^^

 ..
-TODO: should be obsolete due to pip install and virtualenv
+OLD:
 ..
 Path configuration
 .. ------------------
 ..